-ARTIFEX-project will produce five outputs, an open learning platform (output 6) and an ARTIFEX conference.
-The open access to all the educational resources (output 1 to 5) developed during the project is assured by the way according to which the integrated outcomes (or single outcomes) will be presented.
+ARTIFEX-project produced five outputs, an open learning platform (output 6) and an ARTIFEX conference.
+The open access to all the educational resources (output 1 to 5) developed during the project assured by the way according to which the integrated outcomes (or single outcomes) are presented.
 As a matter of fact, the idea is to deliver all contents via an open learning platform for teachers, teacher trainers and STEM educators, giving them not only access to the outcomes of the project but also offering them the opportunity to choose for a STEM education that is truly adapted to their specific needs.

 OUTPUT 1: ARTIFEX book – STEM literacy and education in Fablabs or Makerspaces.

-An electronic BOOK that will focus on (1) the required STEM literacy of workers in the contemporary labor market, and (2) the STEM education competences of teachers and (FabLab) educators.
-The publication will, as such, function as a vision document that illustrates the philosophy of ARTIFEX, the problems/challenges from which it departs, and the answers it provides to answer them.
+An electronic BOOK that focuses on (1) the required STEM literacy of workers in the contemporary labor market, and (2) the STEM education competences of teachers and (FabLab) educators.
+The publication has, as such, function as a vision document that illustrates the philosophy of ARTIFEX, the problems/challenges from which it departs, and the answers it provides to answer them.
 There are three main parts in the book.

-In the first part of the ARTIFEX BOOK, we will present 15 diverse STEM professions from across Europe and focus on the competences required for successful careers in these sectors.
-Each case will be used to zoom in a specific (set of) competence(s).
+In the first part of the ARTIFEX BOOK, there are presented 15 diverse STEM professions from across Europe and focus on the competences required for successful careers in these sectors.
+Each case is being used to zoom in a specific (set of) competence(s).
 The second part of the ARTIFEX BOOK details the STEM education competences needed by teachers and educators to build the STEM literacy of learners in the context of a FabLab or makerspace.
 Thus relating demands of the 21st century labor market with the needs of the schools.
 In a third part we provide some strategies to bring together schools, out of school programs, businesses, institutions of higher education and STEM-rich institutions, based on the experiences of the four national learning networks.

 Lead: EDUBRON – University of Antwerp